Mobisol Solar Home System

 Mobisol has designed specific business kits and appliances that are compatible with their solar home system.
-Included in this kit is the necessary appliance as multiple phone charger or a barber’s hair clipper and also includes educational material to help start the business – such as book-keeping essentials.
+Included in these kits are the necessary appliance as a multiple phone charging unit or a barber’s hair clipper and also educational material to help start the business – such as book-keeping essentials.

 Mobisol trains their employees and technicians through the Mobisol Academy, a short video about this can be found here.

 In context photographs (0)

 You can use the form below to contribute a photo of this product.